 Most people are deathly afraid of germs.

-As a matter of fact, some folks won’t even dare take a glance at another human being.
+As a matter of fact, some folks won’t even dare glance at another human being.
 They are so afraid of catching something by merely making eye contact with another human, let alone touch them.

 I remember when I was young, I rolled around in the dirt and played with my friends in the park, using all of the available swings, monkey bars, and other fun stuff, without fear of catching anything.